mtmal/Jetson-Stereo-CSI-Calibration/README.md

 6. After calibration is done, results are saved in XML files and loaded by CSI_Camera.
 You can then inspect rectified images in a live view.

 ## Discussion
 I have not tried using checkerboard printed on a rigit paper/board yet.
 It is important that the board do not bend, hence I decided to use a mobile.
-However, I found that corners on images, after zoomin in, where not exact!
+However, I found that corners on images, after zooming in, where not exact!
 Basically, you could see that black squares do not corder with their corners.
 It is all fine when visually inspecting checkerboard on mobile's screen, but not on images taken by IMX219.
 It might be artefact of taking images of a screen, or just a quality of the camera.
 This is the reason I used large window (33) for sub-pixel refinment, as it was able to better estimate the corner position.
-Too large window, however, was misaligning the corner point so it all boils down to finding the sweet spot.
+Too large window, however, was misaligning the corner point, so it all boils down to finding the sweet spot.